\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 :

-• The little hand is past the 7 but not yet at the 8, so the hour is 7.
+• Hour Hand: The short hand has passed the 7 but has not yet reached the 8.
+Therefore, the hour is 7.

 Exercise